Find Grad Schools

 33% Racial-Ethnic Minorities*

 University of North Carolina at Chapel Hill is the 13th most popular school in the nation for students seeking a doctor's degree in speech communication.
 Each year, around 30,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
 During the most recent year for which we have data, 5 people received their doctor's degree in speech communication from UNC Chapel Hill.
-Of these students, 56% were women and 33% were members of underrepresented racial-ethnic groups.
+About 67% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 5 Yearly Graduations